gary-archer/oauth.tokenhandler.serverless/README.md

 - A token handler to support local development
 - A token handler to support the deployed SPA

-This enables my preferred end-to-end SPA, API and Logging behavior to run in the preferred way.
+This enables my end-to-end SPA, API and Logging behavior to run in the preferred way.

 ## Quick Start